Cowboy-Mods/THS-Command-Center/docs/THS_Command_Center_Design_Book.md

 12. Silence is a feature.

-13. Maeve should earn trust through performance and reliability, not personality.
+13. Trust shall be earned through consistent performance, proven reliability, and helpful operation—not personality.

+14.

 # 1. Project Vision